 SUNY New Paltz has a three strike policy (for greater detail, see “New Paltz DMCA Policy”):

-Strike 1 – You will be blocked from internet use until you affirm that you have ceased file sharing; at that time the connection will be restored.
+Strike 1 – the student will be blocked from internet use until he or she affirms that he or she has ceased file sharing; at that time the connection will be restored.

 Strike 2 – Same penalty as Strike 1; additionally, the matter will be referred to Student Affairs for disciplinary action.
 At that point, a range of actions can be taken depending on the circumstances and the nature of the violation – see the student handbook for more specifics.

-Strike 3 – Your internet connection will be permanently terminated and the matter will once again be referred to Student Affairs.
+Strike 3 – The student’s internet connection will be permanently terminated and the matter will once again be referred to Student Affairs.

 No. Each strike remains until you are no longer a student at SUNY New Paltz.

 Federal copyright law (Digital Millennium Copyright Act – DMCA) mandates that Internet Providers act on all copyright infringements reported to them.
 The steps listed above are the limits of our enforcement.
 The copyright holder, regardless of the college’s actions, may at any time seek damages from the infringer at their own discretion.
 To date, no SUNY New Paltz student has had legal action brought against them by a copyright holder.

 Yes.
 It is illegal to share copyrighted material with others even if you have a legal copy.